LeSiiN/lsn-evidence/README.md

 - Evidence can be checked via weapon_flashlight ( can be picked up )
 - Criminals can remove evidence
 - Also work when Player is using a Camera ( must be playing a specific animation )
-- By using the Laserpointer near a Bullethole u can see the DrawLines of each shoot
 - Evidence automatically removes after 45Min.
 (Performance thing)

 # Commands ( OPTIONAL )